 Distinguishing Between Theurgical Dialectic and Spiritual Meditation

-Participants in theurgical dialectic, as in all forms of Platonic dialectic, enter into a shared mystical state.
+Participants who succeed in theurgical dialectic, as in all forms of Platonic dialectic, enter into a shared mystical state.
 Dialectic involves moving beyond ordinary mental and intellectual thought to a higher state of consciousness.
 Theurgical Dialectic goes beyond spiritual meditation to actual interchange with spiritual beings, as Iamblicus makes clear.

 "It is not thought that links the theurgist to Higher spiritual beings: else what should hinder the theoretical philosopher from enjoying theurgic union with them?
 The case is not so.
 Theurgic union is attained only by the perfective operation of ineffable rites correctly performed, rites which are beyond all ordinary understanding and by the power of unutterable symbols which are intelligible to Divinity."